sounak07/backend-engineering/DDIA/chapter_3.md

 The above is a typical example of star schema.
 In the middle is the *fact_sales* which stores all the events that are happening within the OLTP systems.
 Extending this are the dimension tables , where each row in the fact table represents an event, the dimensions represent the who, what, where, when, how, and why of the event.
 The *fact_table* stores the foreign key to the dimension tables.

 Another schema is a *snokflake schema* which is a further normalised schema which extends the dimension tables to sub dimension tables.
-For example, there could be separate tables for brands and product categories, and each row in the dim_product table could ref‐ erence the brand and category as foreign keys, rather than storing them as strings in the dim_product table.
+For example, there could be separate tables for brands and product categories, and each row in the dim_product table could reference the brand and category as foreign keys, rather than storing them as strings in the dim_product table.

 Usually star schemas are preferred more as they are simpler to analyze.